 Until the early 1900’s, there was only one paid staff position.
 As the management and protection of the Woods has grown in complexity, particularly in the areas of restoration of the Longleaf pine ecosystem, prescribed burning to protect the Woods and the community, and the education of the public about the health and environmental benefits of the Woods, so has the staff of the Foundation.
-Today the Foundation employs three full-time employees an Executive Director, Woods Superintendent and an Administrative/Communications Assistant as well as three part-time employees who assist with administration and maintenance of the Woods.
+Today the Foundation employs two full-time employees a Foundation Administrator and Woods Superintendent as well as four part-time employees who assist with administration and maintenance of the Woods.

 The Hitchcock Woods Foundation office, “The Green House.”